Aleo-DevRel-Ambas/zero-to-zk/src/learn/concepts/storage.md

 In general, to consume a record, a few parameters must be satisfied:

--	A record must be owned by the program that is being produced.
+-	The record type must be defined by the program that is being produced.
 -	The record's owner field must match with the owner who is trying to consume it.

-## Dev Usage
+## Developer Usage

 For development, let's illustrate a Leo example of how we can code a private transfer function as shown in Figure 2.